weilidai2001/reedsy-2025-import-export/.taskmaster/docs/receptionist_system_prd.md

 ---

-### 4. TaskRegistry
+### 5. TaskRegistry

 - Framework: Express
-- DB: SQLite (WAL mode)
+- DB: In-memory database with ORM-like interface (no SQLite)
-- Role: Owns the job table, handles create/update/query
+- Role: Owns the job table in memory, handles create/update/query
+- All logs are piped to Central Logging Service

 #### Endpoints